Cats are mammals. But the milk produced by a pregnant cat has nothing to do with the regular milk found in your fridge.

 KMR is one such product.
 It’s manufactured to serve as a milk replacer for young or newborn kittens aged up to six weeks.

-The special formula is similar to a mother’s milk in terms of calories, fat, protein, and carbohydrates.
+The unique formula is similar to a mother’s milk in terms of calories, fat, protein, and carbohydrates.
 It’s formulated to be easy on kitty’s digestive system and offers a sufficient amount of vitamins and minerals to help your pet grow and thrive into a healthy adult cat.

 KMR comes in a 12-oz package and is currently a top best-selling milk replacer on Amazon.
-It’s not only healthy and efficient, but also won’t break your wallet.
-You can get the 12-oz package for less than $20 and it can produce approximately 60-oz of liquids for your cat after being mixed with water.
+It’s not only healthy and efficient but also won’t break your wallet.
+You can get the 12-oz package for less than $20, and it can produce approximately 60-oz of liquids for your cat after being mixed with water.